Kishwar/Raspberrypi_Yocto_Sensor_Node_ML_Kernel_User_Space/README.md

 This project uses [Protocol Buffers](https://developers.google.com/protocol-buffers) for message serialization between local and remote services.
 If a local queue is not found for a message, the system serializes it via Protobuf and sends it to a remote responder using UDP.

 📂 Protobuf: [`protobuf/`](UserSpace/Application/protobuf)

 ---

+## 🔗 gRPC Integration

+This project integrates [gRPC](https://grpc.io/) as a fallback communication mechanism for service messages when no local queue is found.
+Messages are serialized using **Protocol Buffers**, and forwarded to a remote server over **gRPC** for further handling or execution.

+Local services use `Queue<T>` with automatic discovery via **Linkersets**

+When a queue is not available locally, the message is serialized using **Protobuf**

+The serialized message is sent over **gRPC** to a remote server, which deserializes and handles it

+📂 Protobuf definitions used for gRPC communication: [`protobuf/`](UserSpace/Application/protobuf)

+This design allows seamless scaling from single-device embedded systems to distributed architectures involving multiple remote processing nodes.

+---